-Allan Taylor is completing his thirteenth season as director of the Hampshire Choral Society.
+Allan Taylor is completing his fourteenth season as director of the Hampshire Choral Society.
 During his tenure he has conducted an eclectic mix of both well-known and seldom-heard compositions from the choral repertoire, including works by Bach, Mozart, Handel, Haydn, Bruckner, Brahms, Poulenc, Mendelssohn, Duruflé, and Franck.
-Under his direction the Choral Society has grown to become one of the largest such organizations in New England.
+Under his direction the Choral Society has grown to become one of the larger such organizations in New England.

 Mr. Taylor earned the BA degree in classics at Trinity College, Hartford, where he studied organ with eminent recitalist Clarence Watters.
 In 1988 he entered the graduate program at Smith College, where he held the Early Music Fellowship and studied harpsichord with Lory Wallfisch.
 He earned the Master of Arts degree in music in 1994.

-Mr. Taylor is a professor of music at Westfield State University, where he teaches music theory, conducting, music history, and directs the two choral ensembles.
+Mr. Taylor is an adjunct professor of music at Westfield State University, where he teaches music theory, conducting, and music history.
 He is also the Minister of Music at First Congregational Church, Westfield, a position he has held since 1987.
 He recently retired as director of Novi Cantori, a twenty voice concert choir which he conducted for twenty years.

 Mr. Taylor performs on the pipe organ, harpsichord, and piano, and he is a lifelong resident of the greater Springfield area.
 He and his wife Kirsten live in Feeding Hills, Massachusetts.